Ford 6R80 Deep Transmission Pan

 Filter and Gasket Information for PML 6R80 Transmission Pan

 PML design this pan to work with the stock filter and gasket.
 Filter supports on the bottom of the pan keep the filter in place (see above picture with stock pan and transmission).
-This eliminates the need for an extension and keeps the filter from wobbling around in a larger pan.
+The transmission fluid is at the same level with a PML pan as with the stock pan and the pick up point is at approximately the same as with the stock pan.

 A customer provided possible filter part numbers: